Jase Bolger

 James "Jase" Bolger (born February 2, 1971) served as the 71st Speaker of the Michigan House of Representatives from January 12, 2011 to the end of 2014 session.
 Bolger is a member of the Republican Party, and represented Michigan's 63rd house district from 2009 to 2014.
 After being term limited out, he founded a consulting firm, Tusker Strategies.
+Bolger was also appointed by former Governor Rick Snyder on December 29, 2016 to the Michigan Civil Service Commission and was elected chair on April 27, 2023.

 Personal life, education and career

 James "Jase" Bolger was born in Grand Rapids, Michigan, the son of James and Eileen Bolger.
 Due to his father's job as a Michigan State Police trooper, the family moved around the state often, before settling in Charlotte, Michigan when Jase entered first grade.
 He graduated Western Michigan University with a Bachelor of Business Administration with a dual major in Finance and Political Science.

-Prior to entering politics, Bolger founded (and continues to help operate) a small business that updates phone records for Fortune 100 companies.
+Prior to entering politics, Bolger founded (and continues to help operate) a small collections/skip tracing business that updates phone records for Fortune 100 companies.
 An Eagle Scout, he has also been associated with AYSO Soccer, the Rotary Club, United Way, the KAAAP mentor program, Oaklawn Hospital, the Knights of Columbus and several Chambers of Commerce.
 He is married and has two children.
 Bolger and his family are Roman Catholic.